Joyce Maynard: Personal life

-She married Steve Bethel in 1977 and divorced him in 1989.
-They had three children together; daughter Audrey and sons Charlie and Wilson.
+Maynard married Steve Bethel in 1977 and divorced him in 1989.
+They had three children together: daughter Audrey, a social worker, and sons Charlie, a DJ/music producer known as Captain Planet, and Wilson, an actor known for Hart of Dixie, Daredevil, and All Rise.
+After the divorce, Maynard and her children moved to Keene, New Hampshire.

-Maynard and her sister Rona, a writer and retired editor of Chatelaine magazine, collaborated on an examination of their sisterhood.
-Rona Maynard's memoir My Mother's Daughter was published in the fall of 2007.
+Maynard and her sister, Rona, a writer and retired editor of Chatelaine magazine, collaborated on an examination of their sisterhood.
+Rona Maynard's memoir My Mother's Daughter was published in 2007.
+On August 12, 2023, Joyce and Rona Maynard shared the stage for a premiere event, "The Maynard Sisters In Conversation", at The Toadstool Bookshop in Keene.

-In February 2010, Maynard adopted two Ethiopian girls.
-In spring 2011, she told friends and family she could no longer care for the girls.
-She sent them to live with a family in Wyoming and, citing their privacy, removed all references to them from her website.
+Maynard has written about her experience of an international adoption and disruption, and has served as an advocate and supporter for adoptive families and children experiencing challenges related to international adoption.

 On July 6, 2013, she married lawyer Jim Barringer.
-He died on June 16, 2016, of pancreatic cancer.
-Their relationship and his death was the subject of her 2017 memoir The Best of Us.
+Barringer died on June 16, 2016, of pancreatic cancer, 19 months after his diagnosis.
+Their relationship and his death is the subject of her 2017 memoir The Best of Us.

 Maynard returned to Yale as a sophomore in 2018 to complete her undergraduate education.
+During the pandemic, she left Yale again, calling herself a "two-time dropout".
+She resides in the San Francisco Bay Area.